It’s All in the Numbers: How VARs Can Calculate Their CPQ’s ROI

 2. Reduced Costs: By eliminating errors and improving efficiency, automated quoting solutions minimize the time spent by technical teams and sales reps on time-consuming details.

-As the next step toward estimating potential ROI, each VAR should take the time necessary to internally assess its quoting process.
-While efficiency (B) is the easiest to calculate as it is linked to headcount, correctly assessing profitability (A) and quality (C) will significantly affect efficiency as well.
+As the next step toward estimating potential ROI for any quote automation tool, each reseller should take the time necessary to internally assess its quoting process.
+While efficiency (#2) is the easiest to calculate as it is linked to headcount, correctly assessing profitability (#1) and quality (#3) will significantly affect efficiency as well.

-Below, we have compiled a list of questions to help VARs with this assessment, as well as benchmarks that we have calculated from our years of experience in this space.
+Below, we have compiled a list of questions to help VARs assses the economic impact of a VAR quoting software.
+Included as well are benchmarks that StrataVAR has calculated from years of experience in this space.

 First, consider the number of quote iterations that occur each month and how frequently quotes need to be refreshed.
 This will offer insight into both the operational burden and the potential for improvement.
 Additionally, assess whether the value of each quote is factored into ROI assessments.
 A failure to account for quote value can skew ROI projections and lead to an underestimation of potential gains.

-Another critical factor is the contribution of Value Incentive Program (VIP).
+For resellers, another critical factor that affects the CPQ’s ROI is the contribution of Value Incentive Program (VIP).
 For example, a VAR with an annual Cisco turnover of $50M could see an increase in profitability from $2M (4%) to $3.5M (7%) annually through automation.
 This can represent a significant profitability boost, as VIP could account for up to 7% of annual revenue.

 Personnel time reduction, particularly in sales and operations, should also be examined.
 By reducing the time required for quotes, VARs can potentially win more deals and increase revenue.
 An analysis of current win rates and the impact of automation – which can lead to a 20% improvement in these rates – can provide further insights.

 In addition, evaluate the cost of errors, as error rates in manual quoting processes range from 5% to 10%.
-Quantifying the cost savings that come from reducing these errors can significantly contribute to the overall ROI.
+Quantifying the cost savings that come from reducing these errors can significantly contribute to the reseller’s ROI from the CPQ solution.

 Finally, consider the value of trust in customer relationships.
 Improved accuracy in quotes and the addition of features like delivery tracking and serial number management can enhance the customer experience, and thereby foster trust.
 This trust can lead to future sales, with an estimated 5% increase in revenue due to the stronger customer relationships formed through automation.